Short Manaslu Trekking

 • Max.
 Altitude5160

-This is our last day of trekking.
-We will descend from Bhimtang through lush forests and rhododendron bushes.
-The trail goes across the Dudh Khola to Karche.
 Here, we will take a small break for lunch and continue trekking, witnessing views of many signs of glacial floods.
 As we descend, the trail gets more agricultural and lush.
-Trekking past oak & rhododendron forests, and farming fields, we will pass by Tilije before reaching Dharapani.
+Traveling past oak & rhododendron forests and farming fields, we will pass by Tilije before reaching Dharapani.

 • MealsB, L, D